jordansepetys/AibaPM-Notes/README.md

-# 🎙️ Aiba PM
+# 📝 Aiba PM Notes

-**AI-Powered Meeting Transcription & Project Management**
+**AI-Powered Meeting Notes & Project Management**

 Never forget what was discussed in your meetings again.
-Aiba PM automatically transcribes, analyzes, and organizes your meeting content with AI, then builds a searchable knowledge base for your projects.
+Aiba PM Notes helps you organize and analyze your typed meeting notes with AI, building a searchable knowledge base for your projects.

 ![Chat Screen](./Screenshots/Chat.png)

 ## 🌟 Features

 ### Core Functionality
-- **🎤 Browser Audio Recording** - Record meetings directly in your browser, no external tools needed
-- **📝 AI Transcription** - Powered by OpenAI Whisper for accurate speech-to-text
+- **✍️ Simple Notes Input** - Type your meeting notes directly in the browser
 - **🤖 Intelligent Analysis** - AI extracts key decisions, action items, discussion topics, and technical details
 - **📊 Structured Summaries** - Every meeting gets a comprehensive, organized summary
 - **🔍 Full-Text Search** - Find anything across all your meetings instantly with relevance ranking